-7. Complaints
+Complaints

 People who wish to make a complaint about an aspect of Life, it's services, employees or volunteers may be concerned about the confidentiality of information they are giving.
-The preservation of confidentiality will be given high priority, subject to the exceptions listed above in section 6 and/or if it is necessary to breach confidentiality to properly investigate the complaint.
-The permission of the complainant will always be sought for this but in cases where the welfare of the complainant or other people is seriously at risk it may be necessary to breach confidentiality even if that permission is withheld.
+The preservation of confidentiality will be given high priority, subject to the exceptions listed above in section 5 and/or if it is necessary to breach confidentiality to fully investigate the complaint.
+The permission of the complainant will always try to be sought for this but in cases where the welfare of any individuals involved in a complaint is seriously at risk it may be necessary to breach confidentiality even if that permission has not been given.

-8. Access to information
+Access to information

-Clients have a right to see their personal files.
+Clients have a right to access their personal files.
+All requests to access information must be received in writing.
 Access must be granted under supervision in order to protect the confidentiality of other people's files and/or third-party information.
-It may be necessary for the client to request access in writing and for an appointment to be made.
-An appropriate staff member should be present to answer any questions that may arise.
-The file may not be removed from Life premises, but documents may be photocopied, on request.
-A charge may be made for this at the discretion of the charity.
+An appointment will be made to allow appropriate staff member(s) to be present to answer any questions that may arise.
+The appointment must take place on Life premises.
+Paper files may not be removed from Life premises, but documents may be photocopied, on request.